brandur/askja/README.md

     git clone https://github.com/brandur/mutelight.git content

-Run `rake init` whether or not custom content was checked out.
+Run the `init` task whether or not custom content was checked out.
 This task will generate the `content/` directory if it doesn't already exist.

+    rake init

 Load content to the database using: